Advantages and Disadvantages of Weight Loss Surgery

 The capacity of the stomach and small intestine to hold food after the surgery has been significantly reduced so that food intake must be controlled.
 Vomiting, bloating and nausea are common side effects when one over-eats.
 Diet restrictions are applied to prevent these negative effects and might consequently cause nutritional deficiencies in many patients.
 Patients are required to take multivitamins to make up for the nutrients lacking in their limited diets.

 Many people are easily turned off at the thought of surgery.
 But, this medical procedure is meant to remedy weight-related health conditions at a faster rate when performed and followed through properly.
 Doctors and patients must work hand in hand to assess how beneficial surgical procedures are to the patient’s condition, how to achieve the best results and avoid complications and health risks.

 - weight loss surgery

-- advantages and disadvantage of methods for determining healthy weight
+- advantages and disadvantages of weight loss surgery

 - advantages to weight loss surgery

 - what are some advatages of weight loss surgery